 Quinnipiac University prohibits retaliation against anyone who reports an academic integrity violation, serves as a witness in an academic integrity case or participates in the investigation and resolution of academic integrity case.

 A. Academic Integrity Policy

 Every member of the community is expected to comply with Quinnipiac’s Academic Integrity Policy.
-Each student must read the university's Academic Integrity Policy and will sign a statement or login to the integrity website during Freshman and Transfer Orientation to attest that he/she understands the policy and the penalties for violating it.
+Each student must read the university's Academic Integrity Policy and will sign a statement or login to the integrity website during first-year student and transfer orientation to attest to understanding the policy and the penalties for violating it.
 Failure to sign the statement does not exempt any student from the requirements of the policy.

 B. Promotion and Support of Integrity

 Members of the community should support the general culture of integrity at Quinnipiac by maintaining an atmosphere of honesty and integrity on campus, and by talking about the value of integrity to one's educational experience and individual development.

 Faculty have a unique opportunity to promote the policy.
 They are encouraged to do so by:

 - Describing in writing the objectives and requirements of the course at the beginning of the semester.